opentracing-contrib/java-spring-jaeger/README.md

 ### Log Spans

-Be default spans are logged to the console.
+By default spans are logged to the console.
 This can be disabled by setting:

 `opentracing.jaeger.log-spans = false`